KittyGiraudel/SJSJ/_glossary/SINGLETON_PATTERN.md

 ---
 title: Singleton Pattern
-description: a design pattern that restricts the instantiation of a class to one object
+excerpt: a design pattern that restricts the instantiation of a class to one object
 ---

 # Singleton Pattern